MicrosoftDocs/winrt-api/windows.security.authentication.web.core/webauthenticationcoremanager_findaccountasync_268888887.md

 The Id of the web account.

 ## -returns
-When this method completes successfully, it returns the found web account.
+When this method completes successfully, it returns the found **[WebAccount](https://docs.microsoft.com/uwp/api/windows.security.credentials.webaccount)** object.

 ## -remarks